-Humour is something that comes naturally to me when I write stories and always has been.
+Humour is something that comes naturally to me when I write and always has done.

 I've been asked a few times in interviews if any of my books are about me, to which I always say, Brainstorm.
 This is a darker story than my Bumpkinton releases and is centred around Clinical Psychologist, Michael Eriksson.

-Parts of that story happened in my life, mostly when I was in my late teens and early twenties, so it’s a personal story, but it was one I loved writing.
+Parts of that story happened in my life, mostly when I was in my late teens and early twenties, so it's a personal story, but one I loved writing.